Le guide ultime de la vente d'une entreprise

 Internal and external communication strategy

-Clear and effective communication is crucial to maintaining employee motivation and informing customers and partners of upcoming changes.
-A well-structured communications plan can help manage perceptions and ensure a smooth transition.
+Clear and effective communication is crucial for maintaining employee motivation and informing customers and partners of upcoming changes.
+A well-structured communication plan can help manage perceptions and ensure a smooth transition.

 Internal communication